HOW CAN THOMPSONS SOLICITORS HELP ME WITH A MEDICAL NEGLIGENCE CLAIM?

 If you have received a recall letter from your healthcare provider or have seen media reports about a healthcare professional who has treated you or procedures you have received, you should first seek medical attention and then speak to our experts on 0800 0 224 224 to assess whether you have a case for medical negligence compensation.

-4. What do you have to prove in a medical negligence claim?
+4. What do medical negligence solicitors have to prove in a claim?

 There are a number of elements to establishing that medical treatment was negligent.
 The patient has to prove (on "the balance of probabilities") that the clinical practitioner has been negligent.
 This means showing that the standard of care fell below what could "reasonably have been expected'.
 Medical opinion often differs over treatment for a particular ailment and it is a valid defence if it can be shown that the treatment was in accordance with the views of "a responsible body of medical opinion".